dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 velocity relative to each other, inertial observers, so this must be a different situation, non-inertial observers.
 How could they agree on their space-times-time?
 One would have to go up while the other went down.

+Imagine two observers.
+One is lying down on the surface of a planet, the other is up high, carried aloft by some balloons.
+Balloon girl's heart will be able to beat faster since she is not under as much stress from gravity.
+Her meter stick will expand too.
+When she makes a measurement of a pair of events, the time difference will increase due to the faster heart beat while the measured distance will be smaller with a larger meter stick.
+The lying down man would experience the opposite effects.
+His heart would beat more slowly while his meter stick got more compressed.
+That would make the measurements of a time difference larger, but of a distance difference smaller.

+In physics, details matter.
+While it is the case that boing higher in a gravitational field does make the measurements of time increase and space decrease, how do they change exactly?
+With general relativity, the answer cannot be answered until one has said explicitly what is the choice of coordinates.
+At some point, I wondered, could there be any overlap between the space-times-time invariance proposal for gravity and standard general relativity?
+The chapter I studied most closely in Misner, Thorne, and Wheeler was Chapter 40, "Solar-System Experiments".
+The first unnumbered equation is the Schwarzschild solution in Schwarzschild spherical coordinates.